Enlargement of the Eurasian Economic Union: Armenia

-In December 2012, Armenian President Serzh Sargsyan stated that EU, CIS and Eurasian integration need not be mutually exclusive.
+In December 2012, Armenian president Serzh Sargsyan stated that EU, CIS and Eurasian integration need not be mutually exclusive.
 Maja Kocijancic, a spokeswoman for the former EU High Representative of the Union for Foreign Affairs and Security Policy, Catherine Ashton, responded that "if Armenia were to join any customs union, this would not be compatible with concluding a bilateral Deep and Comprehensive Free Trade Area between the EU and Armenia because a customs union has a common external trade policy and an individual member country no longer has sovereign control over its external trade policies."

 Although Armenia completed its negotiations with the European Union towards signing an Association Agreement in July 2013, on 3 September 2013, President of Armenia Serzh Sargsyan announced in Moscow that Armenia will join the Customs Union of Belarus, Kazakhstan, and Russia.
 A Russian government communique stated that, "Armenia [has] decided to join the Customs Union and take the necessary practical steps to subsequently participate in the formation of the Eurasian Economic Union."
 This decision was widely described as a "U-turn" by the Western media.
 On 2 October 2013, Sargsyan stated at the Parliamentary Assembly of the Council of Europe session that Armenia was still prepared to sign a deal with the EU during the Eastern Partnership summit in Vilnius in November 2013, without the Deep and Comprehensive Free Trade Area component of the agreement that contradicts Armenia's membership in the Eurasian Customs Union.
 This proposal was rejected by the EU and no deal was signed between Armenia and the EU at the summit.
 On 9 October 2014, Armenia signed a treaty on its accession to the EEU and became the newest member state on 2 January 2015.
+Many criticized Russia for pressuring Sargsyan to abandon the deal with the EU.

 Although Armenia's trade with members of the European Union far exceeds that with the Eurasian Customs Union members of Russia, Belarus and Kazakhstan combined, Armenia is dependent on Russia for security.
 Armenia's alliance with Russia is seen by Armenia as a counterbalance to Azerbaijan's sharp hike in military spending (Azerbaijan bought tanks, artillery cannons and rocket launchers worth billions of US dollars from Russia in 2011, 2012 and 2013).
 This is seen by Armenia as a threat given that the Nagorno-Karabakh conflict remains unresolved.
 Russia also maintains an active military base in Armenia.